Marlrus/luca-backend-communtiy/README.md

 # Backend Repo

+To make the repo run locally, I will not store env variables in an env file.

 ## Data Models and Relationships

 The database that will be used for this backend is MongoDB hosted in MongoDB Atlas.